 What are SEO Keywords?

-By adding those keywords in your content, you increase your chances of appearing in the search results for those terms.
+By adding those keywords to your content, you increase your chances of appearing in the search results for those terms.

 SEO Keywords make it easier for search engines to understand what your content is all about and help users find the information they need.